Information for parents

 Communication and Language: Rhyme of the week, Question and answer time with scrapbooks, Talk for writing (learning stories with actions), Class discussions, Extending vocabulary through topic work, Role play

-Physical Development: In PE this term we will be focusing on coordination.
+Physical Development: In the first half term we will be focusing on coordination in PE.
 We will be using equipment to balance and control our movements.
 We will be becoming more competent with fastenings in clothing whist getting changed into our kits and wrapping up to go outside into the cold.
 We will begin to introduce "the daily run" as followed by the whole school.
 We will also continue to work on our fine motor control (pencil grip) and forming letters correctly.
 We will discuss healthy eating and how to look after our bodies during snack time and daily routines.
+Our PE focus for the 2nd half term is gymnastics

 Literacy: We will be exploring traditional tales with links to castles.
+In spring 2 our focus will be stories linked to The Three Billy Goats Gruff.
 We will continue to develop our story mapping skills and will be inventing our own stories.
 We will be reading and writing parts of stories using our phonic knowledge.
-In phonics we will be learning "digraphs" and "trigraphs" where two or three letters together can make one sound eg, sh, igh.
+In phonics we will be learning "digraphs" and "trigraphs" where two or three letters together can make one sound.
+In the 2nd half term we will focus on vowel sounds.

-Expressive art and design: Building castles, moats, drawbridges, Role play, themed artwork, Music: This half term a specialist music teacher will be working with the children on the story of Rapunzel.
+Expressive art and design: Building castles, moats, drawbridges, Role play, themed artwork, Music: This term a specialist music teacher will be working with the children on the story of Rapunzel.
+In spring 2 we will be designing and making our own trolls and bridges.
+We will also work on designing traps to catch a troll.

 Autumn 2 2018: The Night Sky